What makes our approach to counselling unique?

 - Office-based sessions that may include reflection on one’s relationship with the natural world

-- A session held walking in and exploring a nearby park, beach, etc.
+- A session held sitting, walking and exploring in a nearby garden, park or beach

-- Interactive games or experiential activities in local green spaces (great for youth and families)
+- Interactive games or experiential activities in local parks (great for youth and families)

 What do the terms mean?